reactjs/react-router-redux/README.md

 **You must install `routerMiddleware` for these action creators to work.**

-Action creators that correspond with the [history methods of the same name](https://github.com/reactjs/history/blob/master/docs/GettingStarted.md#navigation).
+Action creators that correspond with the [history methods of the same name] (https://github.com/mjackson/history/blob/master/README.md#navigation).
 For reference they are defined as follows:

 - `push` - Pushes a new location to history, becoming the current location.
 - `replace` - Replaces the current location in history.